tomdalling/old-tomdalling.com/resources/blog-posts/draft_fizzbuzz.markdown

 We're also covered if we want to change the way we test whether a number is divisible by another number.
 I don't know _why_ we would ever need to change that, but hey, why stand in the rain of redundancy when everyone knows it's better to stay DRY?
-By extracting the modulo operator (`%`) into it's own function, at least we've made the code more self-documenting.
-If someone else were to read the code and they didn't understand how the modulo operator worked, they can now work it out based on the function name.
+By extracting the modulo operator (`%`) into its own function, at least we've made the code more self-documenting.
+If someone else were to read the code and they didn't understand how the modulo operator worked, they could work it out based on the function name.

 All these changes are aimed at insulating ourselves from bugs caused by changing the code in the future.
 If you need to change something that exists in